Mounjaro Shows Multiple Benefits for Type 2 Diabetes Management

 Dr. Tadaj Battelino from the University of Ljubljana reported at ATTD that adults with type 2 diabetes on metformin in conjunction with Mounjaro resulted in 25% higher time in tight target range (TITR) shown at 24 weeks and continued until 52 weeks.

 In a patient example, Dr. Battelino showed the several benefits of Mounjaro in addition to TITR.
-The example patient, an adult male taking 5mg of Mounjaro (tirzepatide), showed a 3.6% decrease in A1c, approximately 17 pound (23.8kg) weight loss and lowered BMI since the beginning of the study (baseline).
+The example patient, an adult male taking 5mg of Mounjaro (tirzepatide), showed a 3.6% decrease in A1c, approximately 17 pound (23.8kg) weight loss and lowered body mass index (BMI) since the beginning of the study (baseline).

 Better glycemic control